Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 (3) Complete a site assessment in accordance with § 245.453 (relating to assessing the site at closure or change-in-service) before an extension may be applied for.

-(h) Underground storage tank systems that meet performance standards in § 245.421 or the upgrading requirements in § 245.422 shall be permanently closed within 3 years of being placed temporarily out-of-service or by November 10, 2010, whichever is later, unless the Department grants an extension to this temporary closure period.
-The Department may establish conditions and require submission of documentation associated with extension of the temporary closure period, such as the following:
+(h) Underground storage tank systems that meet performance standards in § 245.421 or the upgrading requirements in § 245.422 shall be permanently closed within 3 years of being placed temporarily out-of-service or by November 10, 2010, whichever is later, unless the Department grants an extension to this temporary out-of-service period.
+The Department may establish conditions and require submission of documentation associated with extension of the temporary out-of-service period, such as the following:

-(1) Requirements for inspection under § § 245.21 and 245.411.
+(1) Requirements for inspection under § 245.21 (relating to tank handling and inspection requirements) and § 245.411.

 (2) Verification and testing of cathodic protection systems under § 245.432.